CANADA STOCKS-TSX hits 1-wk high as Nexen jumps on deal approval

 Suncor Energy Inc, Canada's largest energy company

-and played the biggest role of any single stock in weighing on
+and played one of the biggest roles of any single stock in

 Smaller oil sands players were also hit.
 MEG Energy Corp